pandas-dev/pandas/doc/source/merging.rst

 .. versionadded:: 0.18.2

-A :func:`pd.merge_asof` is similar to an ordered left-join except that we match on nearest key rather than equal keys.
+A :func:`merge_asof` is similar to an ordered left-join except that we match on nearest key rather than equal keys.
 For each row in the ``left`` DataFrame, we select the last row in the ``right`` DataFrame whose ``on`` key is less than the left's key.
 Both DataFrames must be sorted by the key.

 Optionally an asof merge can perform a group-wise merge.
 This matches the ``by`` key equally, in addition to the nearest match on the ``on`` key.